batiste/meta-parser-generator/README.md

 ### How does generated parser works?

-Each grammar rule you write is transformed into a function, and the function call each other until the input is consumed.
+Each grammar rule you write is transformed into a function, and those grammar functions call each other until the input parsing is sucessful.
 Therefor the JavaScript call stack is used by the generated parser.
-So if you design a very recursive grammar you might trigger a "Maximum call stack size exceeded" error for a large input.
+So if you design a very recursive grammar, you might trigger a "Maximum call stack size exceeded" error for a large input.

 In our example `MATH` grammar rule above you have a left recursion.
 It means you can parse expressions such as 1+2+3+4+5+...X, where X is the maximum stack size of V8.